Specials & Packages

 We've created a selection of Sedona special offers and vacation packages for you to choose from to make your Sedona visit full and exciting.
 We invite you to review our offers and please let us know if you have any questions or would like to book a reservation, toll free at 1-877-2REDROCK (1-877-273-3762) or Email

-The Hilton Sedona Golf Resort & Spa is Sedona's only Full Service Spa and Golf Resort and is located amidst the spectacular beauty of Northern Arizona's Red Rock Country in the heart of Sedona.
+The Hilton Sedona Resort at Bell Rock is Sedona's only Full Service Spa and Golf Resort and is located amidst the spectacular beauty of Northern Arizona's Red Rock Country in the heart of Sedona.
 View our calendar of events.

 Sedona - The location is simply magical and has been called, "The Most Beautiful Place in America."

 Sedona is widely considered one of the major power centers on Earth, and is considered along with the Pyramids in Egypt, Stonehenge, and Easter Island for places of interest from those seeking information regarding spiritual enlightenment from mother Earth.

 Sedona's major features include Bell Rock, Cathedral Rock, Boynton Canyon and Secret Canyon.
 Bell Rock is notable for the belief that it is a portal to other dimensions, and Anomalous Electrical readings have indeed been scientifically recorded in Sedona.
 The fact that there are four purported vortexes all in close vicinity to each other likely magnifies the entire paranormal phenomena and experience in Sedona.